Truth Hurts (singer): Career

+After turning down an opera scholarship at the University of Chicago, Watson moved to Los Angeles with friend and aspiring rapper Valerie Webb and created R&B/hip-hop duo, Shug & Dap.
+They signed to Giant Records in 1993 and released a single in November 1994, "Anotha Man", from their forthcoming debut album entitled First High.
+However, a few months later, the record executive who discovered and managed them, Cassandra Mills, soon left the label, which left the group unsupported.
+Consequently, their album was shelved and Shug & Dap were dropped from the label in 1995.

+At this point, Watson established herself as a songwriter, writing records for Monifah, Phajja, Ideal, L.V., Eric Benet and others.
+She most notably co-wrote Shanice's 1999 single "Yesterday".

 In 2000, Watson signed to Dr. Dre's Aftermath Entertainment label.
 She first appeared on Busta Rhymes' 2001 hit single, "Break Ya Neck", as a backing vocalist.
 In 2001, she played a small role in The Wash starring Dr. Dre and Snoop Dogg, as well as a cameo in the film Ali starring Will Smith.
 She also appeared as a background vocalist on the D12 song "Nasty Mind".
 For her first solo LP, Truthfully Speaking, issued on Aftermath in 2002, Truth Hurts enlisted the production talents of Dr. Dre, Timbaland, Hi-Tek, and DJ Quik.
 Her debut single, "Addictive", was a Top 10 hit in the United States, and featured a verse from hip hop artist Rakim.
 The original song, Lata Mangeshkar's "Thoda Resham Lagta Hai", was used as the main base of the track within the chorus.
 The copyright holders sued Aftermath and parent company Interscope Records for $500 million, and issued an injunction against further sales or performances of the record.
 A judge later ruled that the album was not to be sold without being stickered with proper credits for Mangeshkar.
 However, a judge eventually dismissed the case against the song, based on the copyright law of India, and sanctioned an attorney over $257,000 for bringing the lawsuit.
 The song has since become available on streaming services.
 Among the attorneys for Dr. Dre in the case was noted entertainment litigator Jeffrey D. Goldman.